 - RFID hidden pocket to keep valuables in

 - Water resistant for rain and water rides

 - Outside water bottle pocket

 So are you going to bring a backpack to Disney?

 So back to our question, ” Should you bring a backpack to Disney?”
 For most people, yes you will want a backpack.
 Disney’s rides always have a pocket in the seat to tuck it into or on some rides you can just put it at your feet.

 Remember to keep it lightweight and you’ll be good to go.
 Did I miss something you think is a must-have for a Disney park bag?
 Let me know in the comments!
-And make sure to grab your copy of the Disney packing list below!
+And make sure to grab your copy of the Disney packing list above!